Approximation theory for distant Bang calculus: Conclusion and Discussions

 \section{Conclusion and Discussions}

-We developed an approximation theory for the distant Bang-calculus, defining Böhm trees and Taylor expansion and relating them to meaningfulness and to each other.
-These results are part of a wider effort to generalize the theory of the CbN and CbV $\lambda$-calculi.
-And indeed, we retrive similar results in distant CbN and distant CbV, via translations in \dbang.
+We developed an approximation theory for the distant \dbang-calculus, defining approximation trees and Taylor expansion and relating them to meaningfulness and to each other.
+These results are part of a wider effort to generalize the theory of the \cbn{} and \cbv{} $\lambda$-calculi.
+And indeed, we retrieve similar results in distant \cbn{} and distant \cbv{}, via translations in \dbang.

 Future work includes extending meaningfulness to proof structures, pursuing Dufour and Mazza's work~\cite{mazza-dufour} using non-inductive variants of classical approximation notions (in particular, their Böhm trees do not have an actual tree structure since approximations cannot be described through an tree-like inductive syntax).
 Also, we mentioned in Section~\ref{sec:meaningfulness} an open question about the possibility to characterize a significant fragment of \dbang\ for which meaningful terms coincide with terms having a non-empty Taylor normal form; this line of work should be explored to develop the general understanding of \dbang.